 - Vee Quiva Address: 15091 S Komatke Ln, Laveen Village, AZ 85339

 - Wild Horse Pass Address: 5040 Wild Horse Pass Blvd, Chandler, AZ 85226

 Online bettors are offered a risk-free bet of up to $600 for first-time players at BetMGM Arizona, but this deal won’t be available at the Gila River sportsbooks.
 The app is now live.

 FanDuel Sportsbook At The FootPrint Center

-FanDuel has also landed in Arizona, partnering with the Phoenix Suns Arena.
-The retail sportsbook will be located inside the arena, offering sports bettors a lounge to watch Suns basketball while also placing bets.
+FanDuel has also landed in Arizona, partnering with the Phoenix Suns.
+The retail sportsbook will be located inside the Footprint Center, offering sports bettors a lounge to watch Suns basketball while also placing bets.
 Located in downtown Phoenix, the arena is just a quick 20-minute drive from Scottsdale.